Are you looking for the best way to spend 2 days in Porto, Portugal?

 Founded in 1881, Livraria Lello has a neo-Gothic facade and will almost certainly transplant you into a Harry Potter movie with a Portuguese twist.

-The library has an impressive collection of books dating back to the Middle Ages inside of it.
+The library has an impressive collection of books dating back to the Middle Ages in it.

 Click here to see more about taking a tour of the Livraria Lello Bookstore in Porto.